-The following two sections, New Patient and Leave of Absence, apply to Long Term Care Pharmacies servicing Medicaid members in a Private Skilled Nursing Facility, Public Skilled Nursing Facility, Private Health Related Facility, or Public Health Related Facility, when "NH" or, "N1", "N2", "N3", "N4", "N5", "N6", "N7", "N8", or "N9" returns on eligibility response.
-The following guidance is not intended for community pharmacies, or those servicing facility types not as described above should contact the

-Department for assistance with 'Early Fill Overuse' denials for members recently discharged from a LTC facility without their medication.
+The following two sections, New Patient and Leave of Absence, apply to Long Term Care Pharmacies servicing Medicaid members in a Private Skilled Nursing Facility, Public Skilled Nursing Facility, Private Health Related Facility, or Public Health Related Facility, when "NH" returns on eligibility response.
+The following guidance is not intended for community pharmacies, or those servicing facility types not as described above.
+Community pharmacies, or those servicing facility types not as described above should contact the Department for assistance with 'Early Fill Overuse' denials for members recently discharged from a LTC facility without their medication.